pixelpassion/drf-saas-starter/docs/documentation.rst

-The Documentation will be served under http://localhost:15672 as soon as :doc:`docker` is started.
+The Documentation will be served under http://localhost:8007 as soon as :doc:`docker` is started.

 The files for creation are under ``docs/``, the config file for Sphinx is called ``conf.py``.
-You can check out the `cheatsheet <http://matplotlib.org/sampledoc/cheatsheet.html>`_ for informations how to format the ``.rst``-Files.
+You can check out the `cheatsheet <http://matplotlib.org/sampledoc/cheatsheet.html>`_ for information how to format the ``.rst``-Files.

 If needed, you can manually update it with::